expo/expo/docs/pages/build-reference/ios-builds.md

 ## Building iOS Projects With Fastlane

-We're using [fastlane](https://fastlane.tools/) for building iOS projects.
-To be more precise, we're using the `fastlane gym` command ([see the fastlane docs to learn more](https://docs.fastlane.tools/actions/gym/)).
+We're using [Fastlane](https://fastlane.tools/) for building iOS projects.
+To be more precise, we're using the `fastlane gym` command ([see the Fastlane docs to learn more](https://docs.fastlane.tools/actions/gym/)).
 This command allows you to declare the build configuration in `Gymfile`.

 EAS Build can use your own `Gymfile`.
 All you need to do is to place this file in the `ios` directory.